Find Affordable College Courses

 Galesburg, IL

-Carl Sandburg College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
-It came in at #9 on the list.
-Located in the rural area of Galesburg, Carl Sandburg College is a public school with a small student population.
+With a ranking of #9, Carl Sandburg College did quite well on this year’s most popular schools for allied health professions students working on their undergraduate certificate.
+Located in the rural area of Galesburg, Carl Sandburg College is a public college with a small student population.

 About 30% of the students majoring in allied health at the school are women while 70% are male.